cagridemirtash/cagridemirtash/README.md

 * 🌍  I'm based in Turkey
 * 🧠  I'm learning Blockchain projects which are basis on Chain Network.
 Also, Learning Typescript and Go.
-* 🤝  I'm open to collaborating on Blockchain, Backend and Network.
+* 🤝  I'm open to discussion on Blockchain, Backend and Network.
 * ⚡  I am a hyperman who is passionate about dreams.

 <a href="https://www.github.com/cagridemirtash" target="_blank" rel="noreferrer"><img